Ameenziez/4022/README.md

 - comm2.py is the full system including communication with laptop and and full iris recognition
 - full2.py could also be used for the full-system, minus the communication part.
 This was used to save individual templates (and compare against others of the same subject)

--all other code is for testing
+-full_multi2.py did the comparisons against the 1000+ images -all other code is for testing